Neel Kamal (1947 film)

 Neel Kamal (lit.
 'Blue Lotus') is a 1947 Indian Hindi-language drama film directed by Kidar Sharma and starring Begum Para, Madhubala and Raj Kapoor.
 The first film to feature Madhubala and Kapoor in leading roles, Neel Kamal follows two separated royal sisters (Para and Madhubala), whose mutual love for a self-absorbed artist (Kapoor) ultimately leads the younger sister to suicide.

-It earned ₹2.5 million at the box-office and was a moderate success.
+The film earned ₹2.5 million at the box-office.
+It was not successful, according to director Kidar Sharma.

 Plot

 Set in the royal court of Janakgarh, the film opens with the palace coup led by the villainous Mangal Singh against his sister's husband, the king of Janakgarh, Maharana Pragat Singh.
 The mortally wounded king escapes from the palace with his queen and their two daughters.
 They take shelter in a temple disguised as ordinary citizens.
 The elder princess ventures out on her horse disguised as a young boy to get help from her uncle, the king's brother Maharana Kharak Singh who rules another state.
 She succeeds in escaping treacherous attacks by Mangal Singh's men on her way.
 In the meanwhile Mangal Singh learns the whereabouts of the king.
 He goes to the temple and kills the king and the queen.
 His soldiers inform him that the two princesses were killed on their way to get help from their uncle.
 The younger princess Kamal who was present in the temple with her parents is a toddler and escapes the villainy of Mangal Singh by walking out of the temple alone.
 She is found by an "untouchable" man who brings her home and adopts her as his daughter despite his wife's objections.
 She is named Ganga.
 In the meanwhile, the older princess is helped by her uncle who raids Janakgarh, kills Mangal Singh and appoints the princess to rule the kingdom of Janakgarh until her father can be located.

 One day while helping her father clean the city premises outside a temple, little Ganga, enters the inner chamber of the temple and incurs the priest's wrath for breaking the rule that untouchables can not enter temples.
 The childless couple leaves Janakgarh after running into trouble with the priest and raise Ganga in a nearby town while the older princess rules over Janakgarh.
 In their newly adopted town - Ganga's adoptive parents do not tell anyone about their social status of "untouchables" nor engage in their low caste work of public cleaning.
 They make a living by doing labor jobs.
 Ganga is cherished by her adoptive father but his wife remains negative towards her.